DinoCity: Reception

 DinoCity received mostly good to average reviews during its North American release.
 Electronic Gaming Monthly was impressed with the game's "colorful" graphics and "cute" character designs, stating that it "seems geared for kids, but adults can play too."
 However, the magazine ultimately declared that "although [the game] enjoys some of the nicest SNES wallpaper yet, the theme is less than exhile [sic] while the pace remains stuck in molasses ... the overall execution of this title was cooler than it should be."
 GamePro magazine similarly declared that "the colorful cartoon-style graphics create an ancient, humorous atmosphere ... thematically the game seems aimed at the younger set."
 Despite its target demographic, the magazine still found it to be challenging enough for "intermediate adventurers."
 Nintendo Power praised the game's "colorful and very detailed" graphics and "very good" music, but found the overall experience to be "a little too difficult for beginning players."

 A more contemporary review of DinoCity from the website Allgame was largely in agreement with earlier editors, referring to it as "a (relatively) challenging and interesting game featuring a mind-boggling variety of levels."
 The game's vibrant graphics were once again touched upon, with the website calling them "not only adorable, [but] sophisticated as well.
 The backgrounds vary greatly from level to level and the characters are nicely animated and drawn in a cartoon-like manner.
-Also, the game is colorful to the extreme.".
+Also, the game is colorful to the extreme."
 IGN placed the game tenth on its "Top 10 Prehistoric Games" list in February 2007, stating that "If you never got a chance to play Dino City on the SNES, we feel bad for you."
-DinoCity maintains a 69% average score from the aggregate review website GameRankings.

 Entertainment Weekly gave the game a B+ and wrote that "With a tail-wagging reptile straight out of Super Mario World, cavemen reminiscent of the Flintstones, and peril-laden scenery popularized by countless action games, most kids will find DinoCity instantly familiar.
 Whether or not they enjoy it will depend on their tolerance for cutesy-poo characters (in this case, a small boy and his dinosaur pal) and a pace more thoughtful than frenetic.
 DinoCity is the perfect introductory cartridge for post-kindergarteners, a brief way station of innocence before they discover the joys of video games' heavy armament."
 Super Gamer gave an overall score of 78% stating: "A platformer packed with slick graphics and plenty of gameplay but too easy."